kemalcr/kemalcr.com/guide.md

 ```

 ### POST / Form Parameters
 Kemal has a few options for accessing post parameters.
-You can easily access JSON payload from the params, or through the standard post body.
+You can easily access JSON payload from the parameters, or through the standard post body.

-For JSON params, you use `env.params.json`.
+For JSON parameters, use `env.params.json`.
-For body params, you use `env.params.body`.
+For body parameters, use `env.params.body`.

 ```ruby
 # The request content type needs to be application/json